-- The Master is in league with powerful forces from elsewhere. - 2 The Republic army was crushed and scattered by the Master's powerful infernal machine. - Now that the Republic army is destroyed, the Master's army prepares to march on the lands to the east.
-The attack will begin in about one month. - 4 The Master is a powerful spell caster who guards himself with creatures not of this world. - 5 There are none of the Master's forces between here and the Great Pass. - There is some type of secret sign that will show the true path throug the Great Pass.
+- The Master is in league with powerful forces from elsewhere. - The Republic army was crushed and scattered by the Master's powerful infernal machine.
+Now that the Republic army is destroyed, the - Now that the Republic army is destroyed, the Master's army prepares to march on the lands to the east.
+The attack will begin in about one month. - 4 The Master is a powerful spell caster who guards himself with creatures not of this world. - 5 There are none of the Master's forces between here and the Great Pass. - 6 There is some type of secret sign that will show the true path throug the Great Pass.